Time step rescaling recovers continuous-time dynamical properties for discrete-time Langevin integration of nonequilibrium systems: Conclusions

 \section{Conclusions}

 As a stochastic generalization of a standard deterministic technique, OVRVO implements what can be considered a form of velocity Verlet with velocity randomization (VVVR).
-It is an integrator of general utility, satisfying six of Pastor \emph{et al.}'s seven dynamical properties (still producing artifacts in the linear-force virial), as well as the remaining enumerated desiderata.
+It is an integrator of general utility, satisfying five of Pastor \emph{et al.}'s seven dynamical properties (six if fractional time step quantities are considered), as well as the remaining enumerated desiderata.
 It is well-suited for the study of nonequilibrium thermodynamics: work is easily measured because the Hamiltonian changes are made explicit, and these measured works are thermodynamically meaningful because OVRVO distinguishes between heat, protocol work, and shadow work.
 OVRVO's simple form for the path action facilitates its use in trajectory reweighting or path sampling methods.
 Our novel time step rescaling maintains (for an arbitrary time step) various continuous-limit dynamical quantities, in particular the uniform-force terminal drift and linear-force fluctuations in position and velocity.
-Thus, within stability limits, computations can be speeded while maintaining reasonable dynamics.
+Further research is required to determine to what extent this rescaling permits a larger raw integration time step, and hence how it affects sampling efficiency.
 Finally, OVRVO generalizes several popular integration schemes and thus relates naturally to the existing literature.
 Its extension to a multiple time step integrator~\cite{Schlick:Gl5jUiHQ} is straightforward, requiring only replacement of the inner symplectic step [\ref{equ:dV1}--\ref{equ:dV2}] with a corresponding symplectic multiple time step integrator for deterministic dynamics.

 By contrast, alternative splittings suffer from shortcomings of varying severity and number.
 ROVOR and VOROV produce uniform-force terminal drift and linear-force fluctuations of position and velocity that differ from continuous-limit values, lose Hamiltonian dependence in the limit of large $\gamma\dt$, and require two random numbers per time step even for reducible Markov chains.
 RVOVR and VRORV induce Markov chains that are not irreducible and thus these splittings have limited utility for path-sampling schemes.
 ORVRO seems similarly useful to OVRVO, but in path sampling applications requires paths with twice the number of points as OVRVO.